eslint/rfcs/designs/2021-suppression-support/README.md

 ```

 In that case, the first suppression will work while the rest of them will be treated as `unusedDisableDirectives`.

+NOTE that external disabling rules is not considered in this RFC.

 When an error or warning is suppressed, it will not be output.
 Particularly, an option `--no-inline-config` can disable all inline suppressions, where all errors and warnings not disabled by configuration files will be output.